aarush-paul/robots-hunter-repo/README.md

 ![Robots Hunter](https://i.ibb.co/kJtsjZC/Untitled.png)

 ## Important Note
 This build is only for Windows users.
-If you are a MacOS or Linux user, you can play the game [here](https://play.unity.com/mg/fps/webgl-l5p).
+If you are a MacOS or Linux user, sorry but you can't play the game.
+Switch to Windows maybe?
 ## Installation

 There's nothing much to install.
 Just download the latest [installer](https://github.com/aarush-paul/robots-hunter/releases/tag/v2.3.1) from the Release page and run the installer.